-- the spring constant k of the individual oscillators,

-- the spring constant κ of coupling,

-- the mass m of the oscillators.
+- the spring constant κ of coupling, - the mass m of the oscillators.

 The quantum numbers N and n are determined by the position of an individual plot within a multiple plot.
 The column index within a multiple plot is N, the row index is n.